TN CM accuses Stalin of being 'power hungry,' challenges DMK over graft allegations | Politics

 Listing out his government's 'achievements', includingbagging national awards in local administration, watermanagement and education, he exhorted the people to vote forthe 'two-leaves' symbol of the AIADMK.

-Unlike 'the DMK' which was for power to the 'family,'AIADMK had always been committed to people and this explainedwhy people continued to venerate late leaders M G Ramachandranand J Jayalalithaa, even years after their death.
+Unlike 'the DMK' which was for power to the 'family,'AIADMK had always been committed to people and this explainedwhy people continued to venerate late leaders M G Ramachandranand J Jayalalithaa, even years after their death, he said.

 The AIADMK has been targeting DMK over 'dynasty'politics.

-Accusing Stalin of 'dreaming' to capture power,Palaniswami said when he assumed office in 2017, the DMK chiefclaimed that the government would fall within 10 days, a monthand so on.
+Accusing Stalin of 'dreaming' to capture power,Palaniswami said when he assumed office in 2017, the DMK chiefhad claimed that the government would fall within 10 days, amonth and so on.

 The government has, however, been successful all alongand ''your present dream will never become a reality.
 Again itwill be Amma's rule in Tamil Nadu,'' he said.

-Also, the Chief Minister said Stalin was deliberatelyengaged in a false propaganda against the government andwondered why the DMK president did not go to villages andinteract with people when his party was in power.
+The Chief Minister also said Stalin was deliberatelyengaged in a false propaganda against the government andwondered why the DMK president did not go to villages andinteract with people when his party was in power.

 He accused Stalin of winning the 2019 Lok Sabhaelections by 'deceiving' the people.